DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 \end{aligned}
 $$

 we notice that the momentum tells us how quickly the contribution of the previous gradients should decay.
-With $\alpha=0$ we are back to the standard SGD algorithm, whilst with $\alpha \rightarrow 1$ we take into account the entire history of gradients.
-More commonly used values of momentum are $\alpha=0.5/0.9/0.99$ which can also be combined with a warming strategy (i.e., start from 0.5 and increase through iterations all the way to 0.99).
+With $\gamma=0$ we are back to the standard SGD algorithm, whilst with $\gamma \rightarrow 1$ we take into account the entire history of gradients.
+More commonly used values of momentum are $\gamma=0.5/0.9/0.99$ which can also be combined with a warming strategy (i.e., start from 0.5 and increase through iterations all the way to 0.99).
 This is a similar strategy (even though in opposite direction) to the one we previously discussed for the learning rate, even though it is known to impact the learning process to a lesser extent.

 Based on what we wrote above for the first three iterates, we can easily conclude that: